Quality Diversity through Human Feedback: Towards Open-Ended Diversity-Driven Optimization: Additional Implementation Details

-\paragraph{Latent space illumination.} In the LSI task, we run QDHF-online for 200 iterations with a batch size of 5 solutions per iteration.
+We run QDHF for 200 iterations with a batch size of 5 solutions per iteration.
 The solutions are generated with Gaussian mutation (adding Gaussian noises sampled from $\mathcal{N}(0, 0.1^2)$).
 The archive has a shape of $(20, 20)$.
 The solution is the latent vector used as the input to Stable Diffusion, which has a shape of $(4, 64, 64)$.
 We use Stable Diffusion v2.1-base, which generates images at a resolution of 512x512.
 The feature extractor is a CLIP model with ViT-B/16 backbone, which returns a 512-dim feature vector.
 QDHF learns a latent projection from 512-d to 2-d.
 To gather online human feedback, we use DreamSim with the DINO-ViT-B/16 backbone.
 The DreamSim model is trained on the NIGHTS dataset, which consists of 20k synthetic image triplets annotated with human judgments as labels.
+For QDHF, we use 10000 judgments of predicted human feedback.
 The objective is the CLIP score of the image and the text prompt.
 The text prompt is also input to the Stable Diffusion model to condition the generation towards more relevant content.